Freak613/1more/README.md

 html`<div>Hello ${world}</div>`;
 ```

 Returns TemplateNode, containing given props and compiled HTML template.
 It does not create real DOM node, it's primary use is for diffing and applying updates during rendering phase.
-It's possible to use Fragments (template with multiple root nodes).
+Fragments are supported (template with multiple root nodes).

-Note: `html` uses custom XML-like string compiler instead of native DOM parsing.
-Therefore it may have differences with real HTML.

 ##### Attributes